kevinfoerster/localPresence/README.md

 you will need a [firebase](https://firebase.google.com) account.

-create a `.env` file wihtin the cloned directory and provide some credentials and ULRs.
+create a `.env` file wihtin the cloned directory and provide some credentials and URLs.

 if you run home assistant 0.78 or later, you need to provided a `HOME_ASSITANT_LONG_LIVED_TOKEN`, see [authenticated requests](https://developers.home-assistant.io/docs/en/auth_api.html#making-authenticated-requests)